The Stroke Advisory Council was established to advise the Task Force on the development of a statewide system of stroke care.

 North Carolina is located in the country’s “Stroke Belt,” an eight- to 12-state region that historically has had substantially higher stroke death rates than the rest of the nation.
 Furthermore, the eastern counties of NC are part of the “Buckle of the Stroke Belt” (the coastal plains of Georgia, South Carolina and North Carolina), which has had the highest stroke death rates in the nation for at least the past 30 years.
 The Justus-Warren Heart Disease and Stroke Prevention Task Force was charged with creating the North Carolina Stroke Advisory Council (House Bill 1860 signed into law in August 2006).

 The Task Force may also appoint other members to provide expertise beneficial to the Council.
-In addition, the Council has received substantial benefit from the active participation of numerous partners and stakeholders.
+In addition, the Council benefits from the active participation of numerous partners and stakeholders.

-In 2008, the Stroke Advisory Council was able to accelerate the development of the comprehensive Stroke System of Care Plan with additional resources available from the Association of State and Territorial Health Officials and administrative support from the NC Public Health Foundation.
+In 2008, the Stroke Advisory Council developed the comprehensive Stroke System of Care Plan with additional resources from the Association of State and Territorial Health Officials and administrative support from the NC Public Health Foundation.
 There were approximately 80 individuals, representing diverse organizations, areas of expertise and points of view, engaged in the planning process.
 The work of this large group was facilitated through the establishment of five work groups which aligned with the components of a comprehensive stroke system of care:

 - Prevention/Public Awareness